-Cavalier - Rank 8

-Cleric - Rank 8

-Length 300 syllables Duration

-Range Throwing distance Area of Effect Material Component Yellow spell ball
+Cavalier - Rank 8 Cleric - Rank 8 Necromancer - 2 Length 300 syllables Duration: Instant Range Throwing distance Area of Effect: 3ft.
+Radius Material Component Yellow spell ball

-This spell allows the caster to call upon the power of his Deity to summon a sphere of Divine energy into existence.
+This spell allows the caster to call upon the power of their Deity to summon a sphere of Divine energy into existence.
 Depending on the power of the Undead, and the Rank of the caster, spell effects will vary.
 This spell will penetrate all armor and shields.